wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-output-analysis.rst

 Wazuh dashboard
 ^^^^^^^^^^^^^^^

 Click on the **Agents** menu and select the monitored Linux endpoint.
-Then, navigate to the **Threat hunting** tab to view the alerts generated when the Command module runs the ``grep MemFree /proc/meminfo`` command.
+Then, navigate to the **Threat Hunting** tab to view the alerts generated when the Command module runs the ``grep MemFree /proc/meminfo`` command.

 .. thumbnail:: /images/manual/command-monitoring/free-memory-alert.png
   :title: System's free memory alert